 Citing an instance, Rawat said, “Between Narendra Nagar and Rishikesh, the road they have cut is so wide at some places that it seems to be the parking place of aeroplanes.”

 Kaushik counters: “Is it possible that someone can cut the hill according to one’s wishes?
 Whenever a project begins, a lot of clearances are taken.
-A lot of planning entails in any such project to decide even how many inches (of hill) you will cut, how you will cut it.”
+A lot of planning goes into deciding even how many inches (of hill) you will cut, how you will cut it.”

 Despite several government agencies including Geological Survey of India and Garhwal University identifying the landslide-prone zones, the new construction has ignored the mandatory required safeguards.
 Consequently, many landslides have already been recorded in places that had not seen a single landslide in the last century.

-In Uttarkashi-Gangotri highway, at least 13 people recently died in an accident caused by a landslide.
-Villagers in Chamba note that thousands of tons of debris have been dumped carelessly along the roads that have made them slushy and dangerous.
+On the Uttarkashi-Gangotri highway, at least 13 people died recently in an accident caused by a landslide.
+Villagers in Chamba say thousands of tons of debris have been dumped carelessly along the roads, making the roads slushy and dangerous.

 “Our pathways and link roads have been washed out.
-It never happened earlier during monsoons.
+It never happened earlier, even during monsoons.
 One of our relatives who was visiting us died on her way back as she was buried under the debris,” said Falguni Devi of Chamba.

-During the hearing in NGT, the petitioner presented video evidence about the violation of norms and debris dumping in rivers.
+During the hearing in NGT, the petitioner presented video evidence about the violation of norms and debris being dumped in rivers.
 Geologists and earth scientists warned that these violations might be disastrous, causing “irreversible losses” to the Himalayas.

 Significantly, when NHAI and MoRTH countered by saying that they have built retaining walls along the roads to contain the debris, the NGT did not buy the argument.
-The tribunal observed that the retaining wall isn’t enough as was visible in the video.
-“When it rains, the entire muck goes down in the river.
+The tribunal observed that the retaining wall isn’t enough, as was visible in the video.
+“When it rains, the entire muck goes down to the river.
 This (wall) doesn’t work,” commented the NGT.

 Responding to allegations before the NGT that no environmental clearance was taken, and many rules were flouted, Minister Kaushik said: “There are two cases in NGT.
 One is about the number of trees to be cut and the other is about dumping.
-They (petitioners) said that you take the dump a little away, that matter is in the court and will be shortly settled.”
+They (petitioners) said that you take the dump a little away, that matter is in the court and will be settled soon.”